gpuett/track-suggester/README.md

 ## Technologies Used

-_This webpage was made with HTML, CSS, and JavaScript._
+_This webpage was made with HTML, CSS, Bootstrap, JavaScript and JQuery._

 ### License